danchoi/vmail/README.markdown

     to: barackobama@whitehouse.gov
     subject: look at this!

-    attach:
-    - images/middle-east-map.png
+    attach: images/middle-east-map.png
-    - images/policypaper.pdf
+    attach: images/policypaper.pdf
-    - docs/
+    attach: docs/

     I think you'll find this stuff interesting.

-The `attach:` block is a YAML list.
-The items are paths (either relative to the current directory or absolute) to the files you want to attach to your message.
+The items following the `attach:` directives are paths (either relative to the current directory or absolute) to the files you want to attach to your message.
 Note that you can also specify a directory, in which case Vmail attaches every file it finds in that directory.
+Make sure that you

+* keep the `attach:` lines contiguous (no intervening empty lines) if you want to add multiple attachments
+* insert an empty line before the attachments section
+* insert an empty after the attachments section

+You don't have to type the `attach:` directives manually.
+You can use the command `:VMAttach [filename-or-path]` to insert a `attach:` directive with the help of file auto-completion.

 One thing Vmail doesn't do yet is let you forward a message with all its attachments intact.
 This feature will be implemented in the near future.